 Review of Viking Octantis deck 1 (Lobby-Dining)

-- Manfredi's Italian Restaurant (reservations-only, free of charge speciality restaurant)
+Manfredi's Italian Restaurant (reservations-only, free of charge specialty restaurant)

 The Hangar (upper level 2 of 2) is an aft-located indoor marina for launching the smaller-sized RIBs (rigid inflatable boats).
 The launch platform features a 26 m (85 ft) wide rollers-covered slipway (boat ramp) that allows safe and sheltered embarkation on the RIBs inside the cruise ship.